EAbeBradford/mdzs-api/README.md

 ## example enpoints
 <a href=https://mdzs-api.fly.dev/characters> https://mdzs-api.fly.dev/characters</a>

-...this gets all the charaters in The Untamed
+this gets all the charaters in The Untamed

 <a href=https://mdzs-api.fly.dev/characters/sect/lan> https://mdzs-api.fly.dev/characters/sect/lan</a>

-...this gets all the charaters in the Lan sect
+this gets all the charaters in the Lan sect

-...get other sects by replacing lan with jin, jiang, wen, or nie
+get other sects by replacing lan with jin, jiang, wen, or nie

 <a href=https://mdzs-api.fly.dev/characters/644fffc6ad59705a8ee36956> https://mdzs-api.fly.dev/characters/644fffc6ad59705a8ee36956</a>

-...this gets the wei ying
+this gets the wei ying

-...get other sects by replacing 644fffc6ad59705a8ee36956 with a character's id
+get other sects by replacing 644fffc6ad59705a8ee36956 with a character's id